tulip-lab/statistical-machine-learning/S00-Induction/S00D-Assessment.md

 Students are required to submit the Presentation files together with their group details to [unit chair](S00B-Team.md#contacts).
 The unit chair will reply with an acknowledgement email upon the successful arrival of your file.
 If you didn’t receive any acknowledgement, it means that the submission was not received.

-- The suggested email subject should be something like: `[PR] Presentation TXX (Group XXX)`.
+- The suggested email subject should be something like: `[SML] Presentation TXX (Group XXX)`.
 - For large files, you can upload files to any cloud drive such as `Dropbox`, `OneDrive`, `QQ Drive`, `Baidu Pan` etc., and send me the access URL and password in your submission email.

 This assignment submission package should include the following components:

 - **Slides**: Slides A PPTX file of your presentation.
-- **Practicals**: Practical materials in the format of Jupyter Notebook, similar to the HMM notebook on GitHub repository FLIP01.
 - **ScreenCast** or **Voice Annotated Presentation** (Optional): You can include a screen cast video to capture your presentation together with practicals demo.
 This is optional if your group has presented in class.
 - **Readings**: A collection of no more than 5 readings relevant for this topic.